iKAN2025/iKAN2025/README.md

 - 👋 Hi, I’m @iKAN2025
-- 👀 I’m interested in CS
+- 👀 I’m interested in
-- 🌱 I’m currently learning Python, machine learning
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her